 Introduction Corwar is a nice wee crag of excellent granite in western Kirkcudbrightshire and the closest rock-climbing venue to Newton Stewart.

 Access To get here follow the A712 east from Newton Stewart for about 10km to a signpost on the right for "Corwar and Dallash".
 Turn off right here onto a forestry road, then left at the bottom of the hill, then left again at a fork just before a bridge.
 The crag is just a few minutes along this road on the left and very obvious.
 It will take about 20 minutes to walk the forestry roads if you follow this description.
-You can also cut more directly though the trees from the A712 to the top of the crag in just 5 minutes, but the crag will be hard to find this way - it isn't even marked on the map.
+You can also cut more directly though the trees from the A712 to the top of the crag in just 5 minutes, but the crag could be a bit harder to find this way, especially if you have not been before - it isn't even marked on the map.

 Descent From all routes descend steeply to the right (facing out from the crag) or abseil off the trees.